 Failure to comply with the terms and conditions of hire: up to 100% of the deposit.

-Any action (or the absence of action) that, in the opinion up to 100% of the deposit of the nominated events representative, is likely to significantly compromise the safety of the public or staff:

-Unauthorised use of fireworks: up to 100% of the deposit

-Extreme noise disturbance to adjoining properties: up to 100% of the deposit.
+Any action (or the absence of action) that, in the opinion up to 100% of the deposit of the nominated events representative, is likely to significantly compromise the safety of the public or staff: Unauthorised use of fireworks: up to 100% of the deposit Extreme noise disturbance to adjoining properties: up to 100% of the deposit.
 Nuisance fly posting and marketing: up to 100% of the deposit.

-Litter or refuse left behind once the event is finished: Full cost of clearing and disposal, plus a 15%/£22 admin fee whichever is the higher admin fee whichever is the higher plus, a 15%/£22 admin fee whichever is the higher
+Litter or refuse left behind once the event is finished: Full cost of clearing and disposal, plus a 15%/£25 admin fee whichever is the higher Ground damage requiring reinstatement by the council: Full cost of repair, plus a 15%/£25 admin fee whichever is the higher Damage to property, facilities, or loaned items: Full cost of repair or replacement, plus, a 15%/£25 admin fee whichever is the higher The cost of officers called out to site outside An officer charge of £35 per hour usual working hours: (£70ph on Sunday / Bank Holiday)

-Ground damage requiring reinstatement by the council: Full cost of repair, plus a 15%/£22

-Damage to property, facilities, or loaned items: Full cost of repair or replacement, usual working hours: (£60ph on Sunday / Bank Holiday)

-The cost of officers called out to site outside

-An officer charge of £30 per hour